globalroo/webpack-code-injection/README.md

 The comments will be replaced with code, or removed at build time.

 The built project will contain the composite code from the plugin / customised code and vanilla application.

+The loader can be found in `custom-loader`.
+Checkout the `webpack.config.js` file for example usage.